 The Canterbury Academy Trust established a subsidiary company, Buckle Under Limited, which acquired the entire share capital of City View Pre-School and Nurseries Ltd on 30th April 2015.
-The nursery is therefore under the indirect management of the Academy trust, providing greater integration of service, improved partnership working and better progression to The Canterbury Primary School and also provides educational opportunities through placements for the secondary school students studying childcare.
-Both the nursery settings have been judged by Ofsted as 'good' during the academic year.
-Buckle Under Ltd enables commercial developments, offering students an increased range of activities and opportunities, for example The Amelix Enterprise Academy students are on a full-time programme that incorporates an Extended Diploma in Entrepreneurship running a real live business, and the first business to be set up is HatHats Barista Academy Ltd, based on the Academy trust's site.
+The nursery is therefore under the indirect management of the academy trust, providing greater integration of service, improved partnership working and better progression to The Canterbury Primary School and also provides educational opportunities through placements for the secondary school students studying childcare.
+Both the nursery settings were judged by Ofsted as 'good' last academic year.
+Buckle Under Ltd enables commercial developments, offering students an increased range of activities and opportunities, for example The Amelix Enterprise Academy students are on a full-time programme that incorporates an Extended Diploma in Entrepreneurship running a real live business, and the first business to be set up is HatHats Barista Academy Ltd, based on the academy trust's site.

-Since 2010 the Academy trust has welcomed children from St Nicholas Special School in Canterbury onto the Academy trust's site in rooms and areas adapted to meet their needs.
-The relationship works extremely well, and is part of the Academy trust's inclusive philosophy.
+Since 2010 the academy trust has welcomed children from St Nicholas Special School in Canterbury onto the academy trust's site in satellite classrooms and areas adapted to meet their needs.
+The relationship works extremely well, and is part of the academy trust's inclusive philosophy.
 The partnership continues to develop, seeing an increase in numbers and improvements each year.

-Since 2012 The Canterbury Academy has worked in partnership with Simon Langton Grammar School for boy, promoting academic excellence through its grammar band.
+Since 2012 The Canterbury Academy has worked in partnership with Simon Langton Grammar School for Boys, promoting academic excellence through its grammar stream.
 A member of Simon Langton senior staff has been seconded to The Canterbury Academy full time to oversee the Grammar Stream.
 From July 2021 the appointment of a Langton member of staff has been made to coordinate the link with Tim Fox.
-During academic year 2022/23 a project management group was set up, consisting of directors and senior staff from The Canterbury Academy Trust and governors and senior staff at Simon Langton Grammar School for Boys, facilitated by the Local Authority and the Area Education Officer, Marisa White.
-Discussions were around Simon Langton Grammar School for Boys joining the Academy trust and then rebranding the Academy trust to formalise our strong existing relationship in line with the government white paper ambition for 2030.
-Due diligence was also completed and both boards have now agreed to consult during 2023/24.
+During academic year 2022/23 a project management group (PMG) was set up, consisting of directors and senior staff from The Canterbury Academy Trust and governors and senior staff at Simon Langton Grammar School for Boys, facilitated by the Local Authority and the Area Education Officer.
+The PMG meetings continued throughout 2023/24.
+Discussions were around Simon Langton Grammar School for Boys joining the academy trust and then rebranding the academy trust to formalise our strong existing relationship in line with the government's '2030 ambition'.
 Information was shared with students, staff, parents and the wider community in July 2023.
+Due diligence and the consultation process have now been completed and applications have been made to the DfE for Langton to convert to an Academy and join the Trust, we are now awaiting agreement to enable the legalities to be completed and then rebrand to the new Trust during the early part of the academic year 2024/25.